The U.S. Carbine Caliber .30

 The M1A1 Buttplate was cast using a sand/resin squeeze mold having multiple cavities to produce 12 buttplates at a time.
 All markings were part

-The markings started with the part number B257614, followed by a number from 1-12 (indicating the mold position), followed by what appears to be a spoked
+The markings started with the part number B257614, followed by what appears to be a spoked wheel, then a number from 1-12 (indicating the mold position).

 Part number B257614, Foundry symbol, number indicating the mold position (1-12)